binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 #### Credentials and Other Secrets {#cloud-identify-risks-storage-of-secrets-credentials-and-other-secrets}

-Sharing accounts, especially super-user accounts on the likes of [machine instances](#cloud-identify-risks-violations-of-least-privilege-machine-instance-single-user-root) and even worse, your CSP IAM account(s), and worse still, the account [root user](#cloud-identify-risks-violations-of-least-privilege-csp-account-single-user-root).
-I have worked for organisations that had only the single default AWS account [root user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html) you are given when you first sign up to AWS, shared amongst several teams of Developers and managers, on the organisations wiki, which in itself is a big security risk.
-Subsequently, one such organisation had one of the business owners go rogue, and change the single password and lock everyone else out.
+Sharing accounts, especially super-user accounts on the likes of [machine instances](#cloud-identify-risks-violations-of-least-privilege-machine-instance-single-user-root) and worse, your CSP IAM account(s), and even worse still, the account [root user](#cloud-identify-risks-violations-of-least-privilege-csp-account-single-user-root).
+I have seen organisations where they only had the single default AWS account [root user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html) (you are given when you first sign up to AWS), shared amongst several teams of Developers and managers, and on the organisations wiki, which in itself is a big security risk.
+Subsequently, one such organisation had one of the business owners go rogue, and change the single password and locked everyone else out.

 ##### Entered by People (manually)

-Developers and others putting user-names and passwords in company wikis, source control, or anywhere where there is a reasonably good chance that an unauthorised person will be able to view them with a little to moderate amount of persistence.
+Developers and others putting user-names and passwords into company wikis, source control, or anywhere where there is a reasonably good chance that an unauthorised person will be able to view them with a little to moderate amount of persistence.
 This was discussed above in the [SSH](#cloud-identify-risks-storage-of-secrets-private-key-abuse-ssh) section.
 When you have a team of developers sharing passwords, the weakest link is usually very weak, and that is only if you are considering outsiders to be a risk.
 According to the study I discussed in the [Fortress Mentality](#network-identify-risks-fortress-mentality) subsection of the network chapter, this would be a mistake, with about half of the security incidents being carried out from inside of an organisation.

 ##### Entered by Software (automatically)

-What ever you use to get work done in the Cloud programmatically, you are going to need to authenticate the process at some point.
+Whatever you use to get work done in the Cloud programmatically, you are going to need to authenticate the process at some point.
 I see a lot of passwords in configuration files, stored in:

 * Source control
 * [Dropbox](#network-identify-risks-data-exfiltration-infiltration-dropbox)